-COPYRIGHT© 2001 BY NATIONAL CONFERENCE OF COMMISSIONERS ON UNIFORM STATE LAWS
+NATIONAL CONFERENCE OF COMMISSIONERS ON UNIFORM STATE LAWS

-The ideas and conclusions set forth in this draft, including the proposed statutory language and any comments or reporter's notes, have not been passed upon by the National Conference of Commissioners on Uniform State Laws or the Drafting Committee.
-They do not necessarily reflect the views of the Conference and its Commissioners and the Drafting Committee and its Members and Reporters.
+The ideas and conclusions set forth in this Draft, including the proposed statutory language and any comments or Reporter's notes, have not been passed upon by the National Conference of Commissioners on Uniform State Laws or the Drafting Committee.
+They also have not been passed upon by the American Bar Association House of Delegates, the ABA Section of Dispute Resolution Drafting Committee, or any Section, Division, or subdivision of the American Bar Association.
+They do not necessarily reflect the views of the Conference and its Commissioners or its Drafting Committee and its Members and Reporter, or those of the ABA, its Drafting Committee, its Members and Reporter, or any Section, Division or Subdivision of the ABA.
 Proposed statutory language may not be used to ascertain the intent or meaning of any promulgated final statutory proposal.
+Bracketed language in the text [] refers to language that has been offered for discussion purposes only, and has not been accepted into the Draft by the Drafting Committees.